 Farming for the Future

-Grant has been farming for 25 years.
-Since progressing through the share milking system with 130 cows, to farm ownership, he’s now farming 6 farms through a combination of ownership and lease, and employs 13 people.
+Grant has been farming for over 25 years.
+Since progressing through the share milking system with 130 cows, to farm ownership, he now owns 3 farms operating 1000 dairy cattle over 350 HA.
 Based in the Waikato, there is never a quiet moment for Grant and his wife Kyly, who owns and runs workplace drug and alcohol and house meth testing company Resultz Group NZ, and their 4 children – especially as Grant is also a Director at Directors-Inc.

 “Along my journey of building our farming business my training was in grass and cows, this soon turned to HR and Business then naturally to Governance.
 This lead me to a small group of Waikato business people identifying a need for an organisation that offers governance solutions for both organisations and directors.
 Directors Inc is a governance solutions organisation connecting highly trained directors with companies requiring governance assistance from first board creation to board review.”

-With this wealth of knowledge behind him, Grant decided to make some changes and embrace an ‘electric’ approach to farming by replacing his fleet of traditional farm bikes with Ubco 2×2’s.
+With this wealth of knowledge behind him, in 2016 Grant decided to make some changes and embrace an ‘electric’ approach to farming by replacing his fleet of traditional farm bikes with UBCO 2X2’s.
 For him, the bikes were part of a plan to improve sustainability both on his farm, and the wider dairy industry.

 Having always been passionate about sustainability and health and safety, replacing his fleet of farm bikes with a more sustainable option was something he had considered for a while.

-“The Ubco’s 2-wheel drive and lightweight frame appealed to me as a replacement option for the 4×4 quads and traditional 2-wheelers, as we were restricted to where we could get in the wet conditions.
+“The UBCO’s 2-wheel drive and lightweight frame appealed to me as a replacement option for the 4X4 quads and traditional 2-wheelers, as we were restricted to where we could get in the wet conditions.
 Now we’re certainly getting over terrain that we previously couldn’t.
-The safety benefits of the 2×2’s, such as the low centre of gravity, also appealed to me.
+The safety benefits of the 2X2’s, such as the low centre of gravity, also appealed to me.
 There is a perception that quads are a health and safety issue, however, if they’re used appropriately with the correct training they aren’t.
 The problem is that doesn’t always happen.
-Now our H&S discussions and training regarding operating the Ubco are 100 times easier.”
+Now our H&S discussions and training regarding operating the UBCO are 100 times easier.”

-In an average day, Grant’s Ubco 2×2’s are used to shift mobs, monitor stock and pasture and get the cows and calves in – and with a running cost of only 88c per 100km, it makes for efficient work.
+In an average day, Grant’s UBCO 2X2’s are used to shift mobs, monitor stock and pasture and get the cows and calves in – and with a running cost of only 88c per 100km, it makes for efficient work.

 “The Ubco’s are certainly cheap to run compared to other traditional farm bikes.
 You can’t ignore the savings when it only costs 88c to charge, and we’re only charging the bikes every 3-4 days.”